syncfusion/ej2-javascript-docs/src/maps/maps/map-providers.md

 ### Enable OSM

-You can enable this feature by setting the layerType property value as “OSM”.
+You can enable this feature by setting the layerType property value as **OSM**.

 ``` typescript
 import { Maps } from '@syncfusion/ej2-maps';